cunningham-lab/neurocaas/README.md

 This repository hosts all of the Code that makes up our IaC approach, with structure as described in the paper [Link to pdf here]
 Structure:
-- paper (material specifically related to the NeuroCaaS paper)
+- paper (material specifically related to the NeuroCAAS paper)
 - media (demo movies, slides, etc.)
-- experiments (benchmarking code for NeuroCaaS on existing algorithms)
+- experiments (benchmarking code for NeuroCAAS on existing algorithms)
 - ncap\_iac (the core code of the project)
     - ncap blueprints (code representing analysis pipelines.)
     - user profiles (code representing users.)